 This chapter looks at the law related to same-sex and de facto families.
 There have been several major changes to the Victorian and Commonwealth law over the past 14 years.
 These changes are described below.

-While it is still in common usage, the legal term ‘de facto relationship’, previously used to distinguish unmarried heterosexual couples from married couples, was replaced by the legal term ‘domestic relationship’, to include couples in a relationship regardless of gender.
-The main purpose was to remove discrimination and to bring the status of same-sex relationships more in line with those of unmarried heterosexual relationships.
+While it is still in common usage, the legal term ‘de facto relationship’ – which was previously used to distinguish unmarried heterosexual couples from married couples – was replaced by the legal term ‘domestic relationship’, to include couples in a relationship regardless of gender.
+The main purpose of this change was to remove discrimination and to bring the status of same-sex relationships more in line with those of unmarried heterosexual relationships.

 - if the relationship is registered under a prescribed state or territory law (e.g. the Victorian registration scheme); or

 - the relationship is characterised by a set of factors such as duration, sexual relationship, common residence, care and support of children and financial inter-dependence, etc.

 At a state level in relation to parenting and children, in December 2008, Victoria passed the Assisted Reproductive Treatment Act 2008 (Vic) (‘ART Act’).
 The ART Act removed discrimination in relation to accessing in-vitro fertilisation (IVF) and artificial insemination (AI) services and secured the legal status of children with same-sex parents.
 In particular, the ART Act replaced the Infertility Treatment Act 1995 (Vic) and amended both the Status of Children Act 1974 (Vic) (‘SoC Act’) and the Births, Deaths and Marriages Registration Act 1996 (Vic) (‘BDMR Act’).